Revenge-class battleship: Second World War

 In late 1940, Revenge and Royal Sovereign returned to convoy escort duties in the North Atlantic, and Ramillies joined them in January 1941 after completing a refit.
 During this period, Ramillies discouraged the two German Scharnhorst-class battleships from attacking a convoy she escorted.
 Revenge and Ramillies were at sea during Operation Rheinübung, the sortie of the German battleship Bismarck in May and they joined the hunt for the ship, but did not locate her.
-Resolution spent much of 1941 under repair, first in Freetown, South Africa and then the United States.
+Resolution spent much of 1941 under repair, first in Freetown, West Africa and then the United States.
 Late in the year, the Admiralty decided to deploy the four Revenge-class ships to the Far East as the 3rd Battle Squadron in anticipation of war with Japan.
 They arrived in early 1942, by which time the Japanese had already declared war and inflicted a string of defeats on the Allied countries in the region.
 The ships fled in advance of the Japanese Indian Ocean raid, as they were no match for the aircraft carriers of the powerful 1st Air Fleet.
 The battleships thereafter primarily operated off the coast of Africa, escorting troop convoys.
 Ramillies was present during the Battle of Madagascar in May, where she was torpedoed by a Japanese submarine.
 She was repaired first in Durban, South Africa, and then Devonport.

 In late 1943, Revenge and Resolution were recalled to Britain, owing to their poor condition; the former carried Prime Minister Winston Churchill part of the way to the Tehran Conference in November and December while the latter underwent a refit.
 Both ships were then decommissioned and assigned to the Portsmouth Command; Resolution joined the training establishment HMS Imperieuse, while Revenge remained out of service.
 In January 1944, Royal Sovereign and Ramillies were also recalled; Ramillies was refitted and assigned to the fire support force for the invasion of Normandy; Revenge and Resolution were disarmed to provide spare barrels for this work.
 Royal Sovereign was transferred to the Soviet Navy as Arkhangelsk to reinforce the fleet covering convoys to the Soviet Union in the Arctic Ocean.
 Revenge and Resolution were sold for scrap in 1948 and were dismantled at Inverkeithing and Faslane, respectively.
 Ramillies went to the breakers' yard at Cairnryan, also in 1948.
 Royal Sovereign was returned to Britain in 1949 in poor condition as a result of being poorly maintained in Soviet service; her turrets were jammed and much of her equipment was unusable.
 The last surviving member of the class, she was sold for scrap that year and broken up at Inverkeithing.